 Hampshire County Council meet the national Training, Support and Development (TSD) basic minimum standards and have good post-18 years support packages for young people.
 It will be good to hear from more experienced carers and learn from them.”
 Says Kerri.

 “The foster carer who delivered the ‘Skills to Foster’ training was positive about teenagers.
 ‘Skills to foster’ and ‘Preparing to foster’ gave a good basis to work with.
-There were some issues that would not be covered in training but as a teacher, I know about development and behavior.
+There were some issues that would not be covered in training but as a teacher, I know about development and behaviour.
 We do have further training booked in our calendar.”
 She says.

 Kerri and her partner have a buddy nearby – buddies are additional support from an experienced foster carer.
 They also know about the support groups available, such as the National Fostering Network.